 “An excellent example of the DCCR functioning in practice was an elderly patient who was admitted to an inpatient ward after being admitted through the emergency department.
-Using the DCCR we could see she had a future outpatient appointment that could cancelled and used by someone else.”
+Using the DCCR, we could see she had a future outpatient appointment that could be cancelled and used by someone else.”

 “It also enabled doctors to see which other professionals and providers had been treating her.”

 “This helped them deliver care more effectively and led to more efficient communication between the various professionals involved in her care”

 Dr Ellen Wilkinson, Chief Clinical Information Officer, Cornwall Partnership NHS Foundation Trust:

 “I review patients’ mental health in the east of Cornwall.”

 “Historically, it’s been difficult to get a holistic view of their physical health problems if they receive treatment at Derriford Hospital.
 Sometimes this requires a telephone call to each department or to the GP to get further information about acute healthcare.

 “I was able to use the DCCR to consider all of the recent and planned appointments with several specialists for a person with complex neuropsychiatric problems and physical co-morbidity.